 Threats: Modification and destruction of riverine habitats (dewatering, channelizing, and removal of woody riparian vegetation) are impediments to recovery of Chihuahua chub in the Mimbres River.
 Nonnative fishes, particularly rainbow trout (Oncorhynchus mykiss), usurp Chihuahua chub habitat and prey upon them.
 However, this potential threat appears to have been negated in the Mimbres River since the 2013 Silver Fire.
 Longfin dace (Agosia chrysogaster) may displace young Chihuahua chub from shoreline habitats.
-Escapement of nonnative fishes (e.g., largemouth bass) from Bear Canyon Reservoir is a potential threat to spring and riverine Chihuahua chub populations, but installation of a fish screen at outflow of the reservoir has diminished this threat and bass have not been recorded in the spring in recent years.
+Escapement of nonnative fishes (e.g., largemouth bass) from Bear Canyon Reservoir is a potential threat to spring and riverine Chihuahua chub populations, but installation of a fish screen at outflow of the reservoir has diminished this threat and bass have not been recorded in the riverin recent years.
 The yellow grub infestation of chub in spring habitats may present a health risk to this population.

-Recommendations: Due to the recent range expansion and completion of a refugia pond for Chihuahua Chub, we recommend removing Chihuahua Chub from listing.
-Cooperative efforts with The Nature Conservancy, U.S. Fish and Wildlife Service, and U.S. Forest Service to improve status of the species should continue.
+Recommendations: Cooperative efforts with The Nature Conservancy, U.S. Fish and Wildlife Service, and U.S. Forest Service to improve status of the species should continue.
 The NMDGF Mimbres Property should continue to be managed for benefit of Chihuahua chub.
-Lands having suitable, or potential, Chihuahua chub habitat and water rights in Mimbres Valley should be obtained from willing sellers.
+Lands having suitable or potential Chihuahua chub habitat and water rights in Mimbres Valley should be obtained from willing sellers.
 The fish barrier at Bear Canyon Reservoir should be maintained to ensure there is no escapement of nonnative fishes, particularly centrarchids, from Bear Canyon Reservoir.
 Cooperative efforts among The Nature Conservancy, U.S. Forest Service, and NMDGF to protect and conserve aquatic habitats of the Mimbres River catchment should continue.
 The U.S. Fish and Wildlife Service should be encouraged to continue maintenance of captive population and brood stock at SNARRC.
 Regulations regarding use of bait fishes should be strictly enforced.